Chapter 15.08

 4. A chalkboard to advertise specials for a business in the W-2 or W-3 district.
 A chalkboard shall not be composed of plastic or reflective material.
 A chalkboard shall be affixed to the building parallel to the main facade and shall not exceed four square feet in size.
 A chalkboard background color shall be black with a matte finish; lettering shall be white with a matte finish.

-5. Signs of local, county, state and federal government entities, except signs governed by the federal Manual on Uniform Traffic Control Devices.
+5. Signs of local, county, state, and federal government entities, except signs governed by the federal Manual on Uniform Traffic Control Devices.

 6. One commemorative plaque per business is allowed in all districts.
 A commemorative plaque shall not exceed two square feet in size, with lettering not exceeding one inch in height.

-7. Banners for nonprofit events taking place in the 98862 zip code be may hung for fourteen (14) days prior to an event and must be removed within forty-eight (48) hours of the event’s completion.
-Banners must be made of canvas or woven nonreflective fabric, and must obtain a westernization permit.
+7. Banners for nonprofit events taking place in the 98862 zip code may be hung for fourteen (14) days prior to an event and must be removed within forty-eight (48) hours of the event’s completion.
+Banners must be made of canvas or woven nonreflective fabric and must obtain a westernization permit.
 Banners shall be no larger than five feet tall and sixty (60) feet in length.
 Banners may be used annually upon WDRB approval when placement is contingent on a yearly special event permit with the town.

 J. The town shall not issue a building permit without an approved westernization permit or demonstration of compliance with this chapter.